94 Marquette Law Review 765 (2011)

 In this essay, I will examine the problems caused by the current lack of employee voice in American corporate governance and labor relations.
 In Part II, I discuss the current state of corporate America, including both our system of corporate governance and our system of labor relations.
 In Part III, I discuss the current problems in the American system of production.
 Although the problems of the American system of production are much broader than just our most recent setbacks, a discussion of the near collapse of our financial sector and the Great Recession will feature prominently in this exposition.
 In Part IV, I discuss alternative formulations of corporate governance and labor relations and the potential benefits of promoting employee voice.
 Examples are drawn from the law and practice of corporate governance and labor relations in Germany and Japan.
 In Part V, I present proposals for amending American law to promote employee voice in our corporate governance and labor relations.
 Although a proposal to promote employee voice by necessity must favor the interests of labor over those of capital, in my proposal I attempt to include a balance of initiatives, some of which will probably appeal to employers.
 My hope is to not only present a workable collection of proposals, but also one that is politically feasible.
 Finally, I close with my conclusions.

 Dau-Schmidt, Kenneth G., "Promoting Employee Voice in the American Economy: A Call for Comprehensive Reform" (2011).
-Faculty Publications.
-Paper 551.
+Articles by Maurer Faculty.
+551.